jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 Once we have trust to do the change, we then need to be explicit about what is about to happen.
 We need to be as clear as we can.
 If there is a surprise used to forward learning, we need to examine if that surprise is necessary.
 If it is, we need to have consent to surprise the person.
 The goal here is to maximize the understanding of what is going to happen, so that we minimize the chance of losing consent at a later step.

 There is also an explicitness that needs to be asked for from the consenter.
 You need them to be explicit about what they consent to.
-This is a step to help alignment, and clear up possible future confusions.
+This is a step to help alignment and clear up possible future confusions.
 It also gives the person giving consent a chance to express their expectations of the change that is about to happen.
 It enables those involved to reach the clearest possible communications.
 It is the responsibility of the person who is trying to attain consent to ensure they are understood.

 ### Consent